 About The Achievement Place

 Opportunity gaps will be closed as all scholars achieve academically at high levels.
-The mission is meant to inspire and uplift everyone involved in the work of developing young people.
-The mission is a conscious effort to prepare young people to serve and care about their communities, to give them the skills necessary to be successful in high school and college, and prepare them to be change agents, movement leaders, and problem solvers within those communities.
+Our mission is meant to inspire and uplift everyone involved in the work of developing young people.
+It is a conscious effort to prepare young people to serve and care about their communities, to give them the skills necessary to be successful in high school and college, and prepare them to be change agents, movement leaders, and problem solvers within those communities.

 There’s a place for you!

 Dr. Phillis N. Anderson: Superintendent